Haghrah/PyIT2FLS/Sphinx docs/source/_generated/pyit2fls.rst

 Example 3: Defining type 1 Mamdani fuzzy systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, let's define a simple type 1 Mamdani fuzzy system using PyIT2FLS.
+Let's define a simple type 1 Mamdani fuzzy system using PyIT2FLS, calculate its output for some inputs, and plot the control surface for it.
+So, we first define the T1FSs representing inputs of the fuzzy system.

 .. code-block:: python